 Choosing the right type of loft conversion for your Liverpool home will impact whether planning permission is required.
 Consulting a local loft conversion planning expert can clarify what is— and isn’t—possible for your property.

 Much of Liverpool boasts beautiful architecture and historically significant streets.
-Numerous neighbourhoods are designated conservation areas such as Rodney Street, Woolton Village, and parts of Georgian Quarter.
+Numerous neighbourhoods are designated conservation areas, such as Rodney Street, Woolton Village, and parts of the Georgian Quarter.
 There are also many listed properties.

 If your property falls into these categories, permitted development rights may be restricted or removed entirely.
 Here’s what you need to know: